Taran-0107/assembler-CO-project-IIITD-/README.md

 # assembler-CO-project-IIITD-
-this repository contains the code for Computer Organisation(CO) group project of Btech 1st year IIITD. students in the group: Tarandeep Singh, Tanmay Khatri, Sweta Snigdha, Tejas Jaiswal
+this repository contains the code for Computer Organisation(CO) group project of Btech 1st year IIITD. students in the group: Tarandeep Singh, Tanmay Khatri, Sweta Singdha, Tejas Jaiswal

-the provided code converts input in form of assembly language, to machine code the input is given through stdin and output is displayed in the console the code main file is "Assembler.py"
+the provided code converts input in form of assembly language, to machine code the input is given through a file "stdin.txt" and the output is written to the file "stdout.txt" the code main file is "Assembler.py"

-the code consists of 4 main parts: first, the dictionary of opcodes and redister adress, having the name as key and it's binary as value. there is also a dictionary of variables and labels, to which the data is stored later in an iteration of all the lines of code in the input
+the code consists of 4 main parts: first, the dictionary of opcodes and redister adress, having the name as key and it's binary as value. there is also a dictinary of variables and lables, to which the data is stored later in an iteration of all the lines of code in inout file

 then there is a function called assembler_to_binary which converts a single instruction to machine code, given the list of words and type of instruction as input. this function is defined in the begining but is called much later in the code